Ntsekees/Nahaiwa/grammar/src/introduction.md

 The vocabulary is a priori, not derived or borrowed from that of existing natural or constructed languages.

-The consonant inventory is large (36 consonants), and mainly inspired by the inventories of Athabascan languages, as well as Aymara and Quechua languages.
+The consonant inventory is large (36 consonants), and mainly inspired by the inventories of Athabascan languages, Aymaran and Quechuan languages.